brijeshb42/kattappa/docs.md

 The editor has a `Save` button when there are 1 or more blocks.
 To get the current block content, you can pass a callback function `onSave` as a React `prop` that will be called whenever `Save` button is clicked.
 This callback receives the current `blocks` array.

 {% highlight javascript %}
-var editor = React.createElement(LegoBlocks.Editor, {
+var editor = React.createElement(Katappa.Editor, {
     onSave: function(blocks) {
         console.log('This is the list of current blocks.');
         console.log(blocks);